-We use MAP data to show growth (Fall - Spring) then compare them.
+We use MAP data to show growth (Fall-Spring) then compare results.
 We use the MCA test as a summative test in the spring.
-We disaggregate the data using the following: ELD, Ethnicity, Federal Ethnicity, Free/Reduced Lunch, Gender, Gifted, Grade, Home Language, Migrant, 504, Special Ed, State Aid Category, and Title 1.

-Strategies used in this area are: data retreats across grade and content levels.
-2 teacher retreats to discuss student achievement.
-The leadership prepares the data shares with the team leads and the teachers.
-Data is then disaggregated & remediation is decided upon.
-Every department reports back their learning from the data and administration follows on the findings.
+We disaggregate the data using the following:ELD, Ethnicity, Federal Ethnicity, Free/Reduced Lunch, Gender, Gifted, Grade, Home Language, Migrant, 504, Special Ed, State Aid Category, and Title 1.
+Strategies used in this area are: data retreats across grade and content levels, 2 teacher retreats to discuss student achievement.
+The leadership prepares the data and shares with the team leads & the teachers.
+Data is then disaggregated & remediation id decided upon.
+Every department reports back their learning from the data and the administration analyzes the findings.
 Teacher training on data informed instruction takes place every fall & spring.
-The strategies provide the data to the teachers, admin follow-up to set the next steps, parent notification, student conferencing and creating a data chart.
-By monitoring the students' data, we have found out that our standardized scores have increased and the number of students applying for College courses have increased.
-College readiness data show that 85% of our students go to college (2-year state; 12% 4-year state; and 3% private colleges).
-So far we have 100% graduation rate.
+The strategies provide the data to the teachers, administrators follow-up to set the next steps, parent notification, student conferencing and creating a data chart.
+By monitoring the students' data, we have found out that our standardized scores have increased and the number of students applying for college courses has increased.
+College readiness data show that 85% of our students go to college(2 year state, 12% 4-year state: and 3% private colleges).
+So far we have a 97% graduation rate.